Washington State Orchard Owners Look To Robots As Labor Shortage Worsens

 you want a job where for $3/hr if you fuck up they dock your pay and it's an 10-12 hours a day 6 days a week job as well.

+Docking pay is illegal in the US and if you are a legal worker, it does not happen.
+In college I worked hard manual labor 10-12h days all summer to pay for college.
+It was good for me.

+My wife worked the peach packing shed for several years as a teenager to make money to buy school clothes during the summer.
+Lots of teachers worked there to supplement their salary while out during the summer.
+People once had to work because there was no other option if you wanted something.
+I worked like a dog bucking hay and stringing fence for a little money and was glad to get it.
+I didn't know any better, it never occurred to me that I didn't have to.

-that's what's supposed to happen (Score:2)
+that's what's supposed to happen (Score:3)

 Automation will mean that millions of low-paying, back-breaking agricultural jobs will be carried out by machines.
 50-70% of those farm workers are in the country illegally.